Tademait/rest_api_plant_diseases/README.md

-# README file for the Plant Disease Detection API
+# README file for the Plant Disease Identification API

-A simple REST API that receives get requests to analyze plant disease images and returns the disease names and the confidence level of the prediction.
+A REST API and a plant disease identification app backend that handles database queries, requests to analyze plant disease images and which returns the disease names and the confidence level of the prediction.

-plan:
-    + iterate through all the model files / folders and import each one of them as an object with its plant name that can then be used as key when sending the API request
-    + create a function that receives the image and returns the prediction
-    + create some basic authentication for the API (based on probably a secret token/key))
-    + endpoints should be /api/v1/... <- specify the used model as either an id or a GET / POST parameter

 pozn.:
 + data augmentation layer probably implicitly gets ignored when using the model.predict() function